eventflow/EventFlow/Documentation/Aggregates.md

 Initially before you can create a aggregate, you need to create its identity.
-You can create your own implementation by implementing the `IIdentity` interface or you can use one EventFlow provides like this.
+You can create your own implementation by implementing the `IIdentity` interface or you can use a base class that EventFlow provides like this.

 ```csharp
 public class TestId : Identity<TestId>